What Is Matcha Tea? Nutrients, Benefits, and How to Drink It

 In traditional matcha, there’s no teabag involved.

-Use about a teaspoon or so of powder and put it into a small bowl.
+To make matcha tea, use about a teaspoon or so of powder and put it into a small bowl.
 You may want to sift the powder into a bowl before adding water, but that’s not a necessary step.

 Use hot (not boiling) water.
 Traditionally, matcha tea is made using a bamboo whisk but a regular whisk or even a spoon will work.